arodmail/cloud-analytics/docs/architecture/component-model.md

 3. Resolves a Device IP from a Machine Host Name OR resolves a Device IP from a Device ID (using [Device API](https://services.sec.ibm.com/api_explorer/swagger-ui/?url=https://services.sec.ibm.com/api_explorer/swagger/device_ms))
 4. Assembles a full URL to a Grafana PNG panel
 5. Sends an HTTP GET request to a customer's Grafana instance for a panel PNG
+6. Grafana uses a backend plugin that handles rendering panels to PNGs using a headless browser (Chromium).
-6. Returns the PNG image for a Grafana panel (Mime Type = image/png)
+7. Returns the PNG image for a Grafana panel (Mime Type = image/png)

 ### 1.4 Sample Request (Single Panel)